Ready to Die - Until Not

 The Burden of Responsibility

 It doesn’t matter what documents we have or what someone has signed, significant responsibility is placed on family members.
-Careful consideration and communication is essential and I wonder if a ‘Non-Guilt Declaration’ might actually be a nice idea.
-Or something similar that encourages talking and sharing.
+I wonder something like a ‘Non-Guilt Declaration’ might actually be a nice idea - encouraging talking and sharing?

 Guilt in all Directions